AngeliqueDawnbringer/node-acme-lambda/README.md

 - Error denied: S3 bucket permissions are wrong
 - Too many requests: You have hit the rate limiter, just wait for it.
 It will auto-recover in time
 - Too many requests: Too many domains?
 Let's encrypt has a rate limit of a specific amount of requests per minute.
 This lambda has no concurrency check build in (yet?).
+- No such account: Did you switch from USE_PRODUCTION false to true?
+Rename registration.json

 # Need to run manually?
 - Go to the lambda console, create an empty test and run it.

 # Current version
 This version only supports ACMEv1 not ACMEv2.
+Larry Anderson has implemented a NodeJS 8.10 version that supports ACMEv2.